aceslei/public.lab/topic/vscode/unboxing.md

 * `Vim`
 * A lot of the [other tools on this list](https://insights.stackoverflow.com/survey/2017#technology-most-popular-developer-environments-by-occupation)

+**Highlights:**
+* General grade: solid 4.5 stars out of 5
+* Most key features "just work" without hassle, surprising quirks or rigamorole.
+* The devlopment team behind this product appears to be a sharp crew with savvy design sensibilities.
+* This is a tool for experienced/advanced use, but is also very approachable for non-experts.

+**Lookups and Research:**
+* What is the debugging/development experience like for Python/Perl/Ruby
+* How easy is it to extend with user-created addons
+* How easy is it to do advanced editing and configuration on par with Vim

 ## advanced tips and tricks
 * https://github.com/Microsoft/vscode-tips-and-tricks
 * TOTRY ;; json schema for intellisense on JSON files, how does this work?